All Episodes

 That's the book.

-It was it was mostly a book giving the Democratic Party their talking points and direction, and they wanted to start to spread democracy.
+It was mostly a book giving the Democratic Party their talking points and direction.

 Democrats, I'll just read it.

-It's very short what it says.
+It's very short, what it says.

-So the book has 19 authors.
+The book has 19 authors.

-Um here's one of the the blurbs.
+Here's one of the blurbs.

-Uh instead of falling back on easy criticisms of the administration's blunders in Iraq, the new book argues that progressives should seize the moment by proposing a comprehensive agenda for winning the war against jihadist terrorism, an agenda rooted in the tough-minded internationalist tradition of Roosevelt, Truman, and Kennedy.
+Instead of falling back on easy criticisms of the administration's blunders in Iraq, the new book argues that progressives should seize the moment by proposing a comprehensive agenda for winning the war against jihadist terrorism, an agenda rooted in the tough-minded internationalist tradition of Roosevelt, Truman, and Kennedy.

 Yeah.